What is a Home Warranty and Do You Need It?

 Home Warranty Doesn't Cover Pre-Existing Conditions:

-Items that were previously broken or were maintained incorrectly are not covered under warranty, which is why it is important to read all of the fine print when looking over the contract.
+Items previously broken or maintained incorrectly are not covered under warranty, which is why it is important to read all of the fine print when looking over the contract.

 It May Be Unnecessary

-A home warranty may not be needed if you purchased a house less than 5 years old, or if it was taken care of very well.
+A home warranty may not be needed if you purchased a house less than five years old or if it was taken care of very well.

 No Say in Choosing a Repair Company